CABLE353/SetupOS/README.md

 	A Host PC _running Windows 10 or later_(the computer that will host all of the installation media files & folders offline).

-	A USB Drive that _You Have_ that's used for booting installation media(It has to be OS installer files you own of course).
+	A USB Drive that _You Have_ that is used for booting installation media(It has to be OS installer files you own of course).

 	A network switch or wherever you can find a ton of ethernet ports for your Host PC(Wifi support Coming soon hopefully).